digitalsleuth/peframe/README.rst

 Other
 -----

+This version of peframe is currently maintained by `Corey Forman <https://github.com/digitalsleuth/>` and includes the recent and relevant pull requests from the original repo.

-This tool is currently maintained by `Gianni 'guelfoweb' Amato <http://guelfoweb.com/>`_, who can be contacted at guelfoweb@gmail.com or twitter `@guelfoweb <http://twitter.com/guelfoweb>`_.
+The originator of this software is `Gianni \'guelfoweb\' Amato <http://guelfoweb.com>`_, who can be contacted at guelfoweb@gmail.com or twitter `@guelfoweb <http://twitter.com/guelfoweb>`_.
 Suggestions and criticism are welcome.